 I like Schweitzer’s insight.
-He does use some $40.00 dollar words but provides the additional meaning inherent in repentance—moral renewal.
-Both the Old Covenant and the New Covenant have a forward vision of perfection that motivates righteous behavior—repentance in expectation of the Kingdom.
-That insight will help us understand and apply Jesus’ Word.
+He provides the additional meaning inherent in repentance—moral renewal.
+Both the Old Covenant and the New Covenant have a forward vision of perfection that motivates righteous behavior—repentance in expectation of the Kingdom that is to come (Rev 21-22).
+That insight will help us understand and apply the gospel of the kingdom.

 Introduction to the Sermon on the Mount

 Just after John the Baptist was imprisoned; Jesus went up a mountain near the Lake of Galilee in early summer and taught His disciples and a multitude the relational character of the kingdom in what is called the Sermon on the Mount.
 This Sermon is one of the ways He fulfilled His mission to tell the poor the good news, to announce freedom to prisoners and sight to the blind, to free those who are broken down (Luke 4:18).